 - This research study has the support of the emergency department chair.
-As PI, Dr. Daniel will dedicate as much time as necessary to oversee and ensure appropriate conduct of this study. - We are working with a ROM to ensure compliance with institutional practice and appropriate regulatory management. - The Dartmouth-Hitchcock Emergency Department is an academic, level I Trauma center with an annual patient volume of approximately 35,000. - The human research component is comprised of 30 minutes of treatment by placing hands or feet in a warm water bath.
+As PI, Dr. Daniel will dedicate as much time as necessary to oversee and ensure appropriate conduct of this study. - We are working with our Director of Research Operations to ensure compliance with institutional practice and appropriate regulatory management. - The Dartmouth-Hitchcock Emergency Department is an academic, level I Trauma center with an annual patient volume of approximately 35,000.
+The patient volume of other participating centers range from TBD to TBD. - The human research component is comprised of 30-90 minutes of treatment by placing hands and/or feet in a warm water bath.
 As such, there is unlikely to be untoward medical or psychological consequences.
 Should medical or psychological consequences occur, the study is being completed in a Level I Trauma center emergency department that contains the resources to address any unforeseen issues. - All persons assisting with the research will undergo one-on-one training with the PI regarding the recruitment plan, consent process, and research procedures including monitoring, managing, and recording data on the participant and water bath, as well as protocols for cleaning and storing the SVD.
 A comprehensive email containing this information will be sent to all persons assisting as a reference.